California braces for "life-threatening" flood risk ahead of 2nd winter storm

 Excessive rainfall will result in flooding of rivers, creeks, streams and flood-prone areas, the NWS says.
 Creeks and streams may rise out of their banks.
 Flooding may occur in poor drainage areas and urban areas on local roads where drains become clogged

-— CBS Bay Area, Bay City News Service, and Ashley Nanfria contributed to this report.
+— CBS Bay Area, Bay City News Service, Ashley Nanfria and Elise Preston contributed to this report.

 for more features.